Skip to Content

 Hitches and Hook Up

+Fifth wheel hitches are designed to handle the weight and size of larger RVs.
 To install a fifth wheel hitch, you’ll need to purchase the appropriate hitch for your specific vehicle and trailer combination.
-You must ensure it meets the weight capacity requirements.
-It also needs to be compatible with your truck and trailer.
+Not all hitches are compatible with all trucks and trailers.

 Once the hitch is installed, hooking a trailer up to a 5th wheel and unhooking it is faster and easier than hooking and unhooking to a ball hitch.
 There are fewer steps involved in the process.
+It’s also easier to line the hitch up with the trailer.

-Fifth wheel hitches are also fairly expensive.
+Fifth wheel hitches are fairly expensive.
 A 5th wheel hitch can cost $1000-$1200 alone.
 Professional installation can cost around $150-$300.
 Fifth wheel hitches are also less versatile.
 They are only used for hauling large trailers.

 Most trucks and SUVs also come with a tow package option.
 You can purchase your vehicle with a tow hitch already professionally installed.
 This usually adds around $1200 to the price of the vehicle.
 This package usually includes a wiring harness for trailer lights, a transmission cooler, and possibly upgraded suspension and brakes.
 These upgrades help with towing performance.
 You can tow a trailer straight from the factory.
+It’s also possible to buy an aftermarket trailer hitch for around $150-$450.

 It is a bit more difficult to hook up and unhook a trailer from a ball hitch.
-Once the hitch is installed, connecting the travel trailer involves lowering the trailer’s coupler onto the hitch ball and locking it in place.
-It can be a challenge to align the coupler and latch on the ball mount.
+Aligning the coupler and latch on the ball mount can be challenging.
 It helps if you have someone to guide you.
 The ride can also be bumpy.
 The trailer pushes down on the back of the vehicle when you hit a rough surface.

 Winner: Travel trailer hitches are lighter, easier to install, and less expensive than 5th wheel hitches.